Alberta Pulse Check

 Wildfire-urban interface (WUI)

-— The zone where developed areas meet undeveloped wildland.
-Properties in the WUI face elevated wildfire risk and increasingly higher insurance premiums.
+— Where developed areas meet wildland.
+Elevated wildfire risk and insurance premiums.

 Heating degree days (HDD)